MrNice/leap-pong/README.md

 Then point your browser to localhost:8000 in order to play.

 I made this @HackReactor's two day hackathon.
 Because of the way I structured it, I'm having trouble deploying it on Windows Azure (where I have credits).

+Level 3 music:
+Focus, by Chipzel, from Super Hexagon (which you should buy)